tbronny/tbronny/README.md

 ### Hi there 👋

+- 🌱 I'm a software developer
+- 😄 I’m currently working on C#, SQL and other back end development projects
+- 📫 How to reach me:
+      Linkedin: linkedin.com/in/tristan-bron/

 <!--
 **tbronny/tbronny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.